 Published on March 22nd, 2022 by Aristofanis Papadatos

-As inflation has surged to a 40-year high this year, it has become challenging for income-oriented investors to protect the real value of their portfolios from eroding.
-Many investors have resorted to high-yield stocks but these stocks warrant special attention, as there are usually good reasons behind their attractive yields.
+As inflation has surged to a 40-year high this year, income-oriented investors are struggling to protect the real value of their portfolios from eroding.
+Many investors have resorted to high-yield stocks in an attempt to offset inflation.

 You can download your free full list of all high dividend stocks with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below: